Washington Spirit investors seek help from attorney Beth Wilkinson, who led WFT probe

 Kang has the support of the Spirit’s players.
 In a letter in October, they called for Baldwin to sell the team to Kang, saying she had earned their trust over the course of the 2021 season.

-The NWSL, which is largely dominated by White, male owners, is struggling to recover from allegations of coaching abuse and sexual misconduct last season, which prompted an outcry from players.
+The NWSL, which is largely dominated by White, male owners, is struggling to recover from allegations of coaching abuse and sexual misconduct that prompted an outcry from players last season.
 The league has given indications that it supports the sale of the team to Boehly, according to two people close to the situation.

 But Wilkinson’s involvement, and the ongoing threat of a legal battle pitting a prospective female owner against Baldwin, could put pressure on the NWSL.